akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Personal/The Learning System Notes.md

 ## It Starts and Ends With the "Big Picture"

-Students focus so much on understanding every minute detail of a concept before moving - without thinking about how the information is relevant to the overall topic
+Students focus too much on understanding every  detail of a concept before moving on - w/o thinking about how the information is relevant to overall topic
-- They forget concepts they learned earlier, and have to revise them repeatedly
+- They forget concepts they learned earlier, and have to revisit them repeatedly
-- They fail to answer inference-based questions on exams which is the dominant form of higher education it is important to consider how *information is structured* within long term memory
+- They fail to answer inference-based questions on exams
+	- which is the dominant form of higher education it is important to consider how *information is structured* within long term memory
 ### Chunking and the Spider Web Analogy

 **Chunking** - break down large info into smaller info. small groups of info can be related to one another to form big picture. consider a spider web

 #### Spider Web Analogy
 ![[Pasted image 20240912143730.png]]
-1. The spider establishes the foundation with borders and radial lines for other threads to connect to
-2. It reinforces the foundation by adding additional threads
-3. It lays down sticky threads that spiral inward from the outer edge towards the center
-4.  the result is a perfectly crafted web that enables the spider to not only capture all of the prey that lands within it but also enables the spider to efficiently retrieve its food later.

 If you design your learning system to behave like that web where it captures all new info in an organized manner, your brain would be able to retrieve that info efficiently